 SpaceUp LIVE is an online version of the global “space unconference” SpaceUp.
 It is a brilliant way to spend time with collaborators all over the world, without leaving your home, sharing your passion for space.

-The event will be online,on Wednesday 7 October 2020, from 17:00 to 20:00 BST (18:00-21:00 CET, 12pm-3pm EDT)
+The event will be online on Thursday 1 April 2021, from 17:00 to 20:00 BST (18:00-21:00 CET, 12pm-3pm EDT)

 How does it work?

 Everyone who registers for SpaceUp LIVE is encouraged to give a talk or start a discussion in a live conference call.
 We bring together your submissions and amend the grid to moderate the best selections, which are posted to the “grid”.

 Those who register will be able to join the Q&A to directly interact with us at the end of each session.
 Viewers who join our Q&A will also be able to ask questions.

 18th March26th March: Call for proposals closes 22nd March28th March: We let successful applicants know if they will present.
 29th March31st March: Deadline to send final presentation (T-5 or grid session talk)

 - 1st April: SpaceUp LIVE #PreparingForSpace